 Radioactive liquid treatments are used for some types of cancer.
 You might have them as a drink, capsules or as an injection.
 They are also known as radioisotopes or radionuclides.
 Find out about the different types and how you have them.

-Radioactive iodine therapy is a type of internal radiotherapy treatment for thyroid cancer.
+Radioactive iodine therapy is a type of treatment for thyroid cancer.
 Read about how it works and radiation safety.

 Radioactive strontium therapy can treat cancers that have spread to the bone.
 You have it as an injection.
 Read about possible safety precautions.